CS306TemirlanNurmamatov/hello-world/README.md

 # hello-world
-First repository, to find how it works
+First repository, to learn how it works